fuji-nakahara/genron_sf/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `bundle exec rake` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `version.rb`, and then create and push a git tag, which will start [a GitHub Action workflow](.github/workflows/gem-push.yml), and push the `.gem` file to [GitHub Packages](https://github.com/fuji-nakahara/genron_sf/packages/482545).

 ## Contributing